marcov/tech-notes/docs/Lang-bash/misc.md

 provided arguments - whatever terminates first.

 E.g.:

 ```
 # Will only wait for the first PID that terminates among {1,2,3,4}.
 $ wait -n 1 2 3 4

 # Will wait for all PIDs
 $ wait 1 2 3 4

+# Will wait for all spawned children
+$ wait
 ```